souravvarma-24/Banking-Fraud-Detection-Risk-Analytics-SQL/README.md

 ---

 <p align="center">
-⭐ If you found this project useful, consider giving it a star on GitHub!
+ ⭐ Passionately built to showcase Advanced SQL, fraud analytics, and real-world banking intelligence systems.
+Thank you for exploring this project — your support, feedback, and suggestions are always appreciated!
 </p>